RedisLabs/redislabs-docs/content/rdi/benchmark.md

 redis-di-benchmark bench
 ```

-> Note: non-root users should run the tool from the directory where the file `redis-di-benchmark.tar.gz` was extracted.
+> Note: Non-root users should run the tool from the directory where the file `redis-di-benchmark.tar.gz` was extracted.

 ### Output

-Per each key Redis Data Integration Benchmark Tool calculates the difference between the arrival time of the key to Redis target DB and the time it was inserted to the source DB.
+For each key, Redis Data Integration Benchmark Tool calculates the difference between the arrival time of the key to Redis target DB and the time it was inserted to the source database.
-When all the keys arrive to Redis target DB, it displays the following statistics:
+When all the keys arrive to Redis target database, it displays the following statistics:

 Statistics with input argument `no-bulk = True`